Psychology in Decision-Making

 Acknowledging Emotions

 Finally, it is essential to recognize the importance of emotions in business negotiations.
 By acknowledging emotions and taking steps to manage them, negotiators can help prevent emotions from negatively impacting the negotiation process.
 For example, if a negotiator is feeling angry, they may take a break or engage in relaxation techniques to calm themselves down before continuing the negotiation.
+It’s critical to be assertive and not aggressive.

 Conclusion